Cirrus SR22: Operational history

-For several years, the largest fleet of Cirrus SR22s was operated by ImagineAir, which was in operation from 2007–2018.
+For several years, the largest fleet of Cirrus SR22s was operated by ImagineAir, which was in operation from 2007 to 2018.
 Previously to this, the largest fleet had been operated by SATSair with 26 aircraft.
 It began operations in 2004 and went out of business in 2009.
 The largest European operator is Fly Aeolus, a Belgian fractional ownership company established in 2009 that operates 13 SR22s.
 In May 2022, California-based air taxi company Joby Aviation received Part 135 air service certification from the FAA to operate a fleet of SR22s, pending certification of its eVTOL aircraft.

 Australian pilot Ryan Campbell used an SR22 to become the youngest pilot to fly solo around the world (a title which he held for nearly a year), at age nineteen.
 He completed his trip on 7 September 2013 in Wollongong.
 His SR22, Spirit of the Sapphire Coast, was modified by removing three seats and adding a 160 u.s.gal fuselage tank for a total of 250 u.s.gal usable.

 The French Air and Space Force uses six SR22s as training aircraft, and the Royal Saudi Air Force acquired 25 SR22s in 2013, replacing Cessna 172s as primary trainers at the King Faisal Air Academy.
 In 2015 Emirates purchased 22 aircraft for training purposes.
 The Minnesota State Patrol uses a special missions "Cirrus Perception" SR22 for law enforcement operations, surveillance, search and rescue missions, and more.

 Safety record

 Between 2001 and May 2014, 147 U.S.-registered Cirrus SR22 aircraft crashed, killing 122 people.

 In 2011, the accident record of the SR20/SR22 was examined by Aviation Consumer magazine.
 It found that the series' overall accident record is better than average for light aircraft, exceeded only by the Diamond DA40 and DA42.
 However, its fatal accident rate is worse, at 1.6 per 100,000 flight hours—which places it higher than the United States general aviation rate of 1.2, and higher than the Diamond DA40 (0.35), Cessna 172 (0.45), Diamond DA42 (0.54), Cessna 182 (0.69), and the Cessna 400 (1.0), despite the SR22's full aircraft parachute system.

 By the end of 2013, the fatality rate had been reduced to 1.01 per 100,000 flight hours.
 This was attributed to better training, particularly in the use of the ballistic parachute system.

 The fatality rate continued to decrease in 2014, to .42 per 100,000 flight hours, one of the industry's lowest.
 This marked the fewest fatalities in a single year for Cirrus since 2001, and the first year where the number of CAPS deployments (12) exceeded the number of fatal accidents (3).

 As of September 2018, pilots had deployed the SR-series parachute 79 times, with 163 survivors.

-After a failed CAPS deployment in March 2021, Cirrus issued a service bulletin and replaced the firing mechanism in the CAP systems (which control the primer material that ignites the chute’s rocket) for 347 Cirrus SR aircraft and 26 SF50 Vision jets.
+After a failed CAPS deployment in March 2021, Cirrus issued a service bulletin and replaced the firing mechanism in the CAP systems (which control the primer material that ignites the chute's rocket) for 347 Cirrus SR aircraft and 26 SF50 Vision jets.